Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 STUDENT HISTORIAN INTERNSHIP PROGRAM

-Student Historian interns are high school-aged students who use the resources of New-York Historical to conduct exciting research and share their scholarship through creative digital projects.
-Interns meet with professional staff to learn about careers in the museum, library, and history fields; work collaboratively with fellow students to develop their public speaking and leadership skills; and engage in hands-on work to deepen their understanding of American history and art.
+Use the resources of New-York Historical to conduct exciting research and share your scholarship through creative digital projects.
+Meet with professional staff to learn about careers in the museum, library, and history fields; work collaboratively with fellow students to develop public speaking and leadership skills; and engage in hands-on work to deepen your understanding of American history and art.
 The theme of the program is We the People: Democracy from Athens to America.

 Selection Process and Timeline: